 What you can expect from your landlord vs What they can expect from you

-Basically, these are the standard expectations your landlord should fufill:
+Basically, these are the standard expectations and obligations the owner should fufil to avoid problems:

-- Making sure the property is in a state agreed upon in the contract when you move in.
+- Making sure the property is in good condition as agreed upon in the contract when you move in according to tenant rights.
 It should be clean and liveable, and include recent maintenance checks on gas and electricity, security, pests and smoke detectors.

-- Being responsive in the case of repair or maintenance issues
+- Being responsive in the case of emergency repairs or maintenance issues and resolving disputes.

 - Allowing you, the tenant, to privacy and enjoyment of the property

-In turn, this is what they’d expect from you:
+In turn, this is what landlords expect from you:

 - Keep the property clean from the inside out.
 Don’t cause any damage intentionally.

-- If there is any damage, alert your landlord immediately
+- If there is any damage or concerns, alert your property manager immediately

 - Respect what was laid out in the tenancy agreement